EduardoPena/fdcd/README.md

 .../fdcd$ java -jar target/discoverDCs.jar data/tax.csv
 ```
 ### Parameters
-The only required parameter is the dataset, see the `data/` folder for how .csv are specified.
+The only required parameter is the dataset.
+See the `data/` folder for sample .csv files.
 You can also specify three additional parameters:
 - `-n` : the number of rows to be read as input for the algorithms.
 For example:
 ```bash